explorer436/explorer-git-repo/my-vim-notes/myVimNotes.md

 4. COUNTING WORDS OR PATTERNS

     -   Count the number of occurrences of a word or pattern in the current file :

             (first use * on the word)

             after that, use the following command to get a count : %s///gn

         We are actually calling the :substitute command, but the n flag suppresses the usual behaviour.
         Instead of replacing each match witht the target, it simply counts the number of matches and then echoes the result below the command line.
         Do not omit any of the forward slashes. g stands for global (in the curent file).

     -   Find all occurrences of a word in the current file and populate the quickfix list window

             :vim /pattern/ % | cw

     ---

-    ~ & - repeat last substitution on current line
+        ~ & -

+    Repeat last substitution on current line

     ---